Quickly reorder PDF pages online

 More troubleshooting tips

-The free Adobe Reader DC cannot combine multiple PDF files, however, Adobe Acrobat DC can.
+The free Adobe Reader cannot combine multiple PDF files, however, Adobe Acrobat can.
 For more information, see Combine or merge files into a single PDF in Acrobat Help.

 PDF files are stored in various folders on your computer, depending upon whether you received the PDF in email, from the web, or via another source.